koengr/QCforBusiness/backups/_essentials/applications-overview.md

 As a natural next step, the race is on to be the first to run something *useful* whilst leaving classical supercomputers in the dust.
-This led IBM to coin the term **quantum utility**[^12], which we adapted above.
+This led IBM to coin the term **quantum utility**[^15], which we adapted above.
-In the following years, we can expect the leading hardware and software manufacturers to maximise the amount of ‘utility’ that they could possible squeeze out of medium-sized quantum computers, whilst competitors will use their best classical simulations to dispute these claims.
-The first battles have already been fought: in June 2023, IBM claimed to simulate certain material science models better than classically possible[^13], quickly followed by two scientific responses that showed how easy it was to simulate the same experiment on a laptop[^14] [^15].
+In the following years, we can expect the leading hardware and software manufacturers to maximise the amount of ‘utility’ that they could possibly squeeze out of medium-sized quantum computers, whilst competitors will use their best classical simulations to dispute these claims.
+The first battles have already been fought: in June 2023, IBM claimed to simulate certain material science models better than classically possible[^16], quickly followed by two scientific responses that showed how easy it was to simulate the same experiment on a laptop[^17] [^18].

-It seems to me that a healthy competition is good for the field overall.
+It seems to me that healthy competition is good for the field overall.
 It should lead to increasingly convincing and rigorous quantum utility, from which the end-users will eventually profit!